guardian/facia-tool/README.md

 ## Different tools in this codebase

 ### The Fronts Tool
-The most important part of this app is the Fronts Tool which is used to curate the web and app front pages of the Guardian.
-Additionally it is used to manually create emails (each front representing a different email).
+The most important part of this app is the Fronts Tool, used to curate the web and app front pages of the Guardian.
+Additionally it is used to manually curate emails.

-Users can move stories from the Content API feed into different front pages.
-These fronts can then be launched which triggers a set of processes that updates the front pages on dotcom and the iOS and Android apps.
+In the UI, users can move stories from the Content API feed into different front pages or emails.
+These fronts can then be launched or published.

-The Fronts Tool uses the most up-to-date front end as stored in [fronts-client](https://github.com/guardian/facia-tool/tree/master/fronts-client)
+The Fronts Tool uses the most up-to-date front end, a React-Redux app located in [fronts-client](https://github.com/guardian/facia-tool/tree/master/fronts-client)

 Useful things to know:
-* An api call to Ophan pulls in page view data to allow users to understand at a glance views for a given story.
-Normally this is only visible for stories that are actually on a front page.
-If there is no data, the graph is not shown.
+* An api call to Ophan pulls in page view data to allow users to understand at a glance that story's performance in the context of the front it is in

-* Containers can be shared between fronts and updates to a container in one place updates it everywhere.
+* Containers can be shared between fronts.
+An update to a container in one place updates it everywhere

 * Certain containers have geolocation properties.
-This means they can only be seen by users in the location specified.
+This means they can only be seen by users in the location specified

 * Interactive atoms can be pasted into a front as CAPI links.
 This allows designers and the interactives team to create special content eg banners showing election results.
 Apart from articles, interactive atoms are the only other type of CAPI content allowed on Fronts